top of page

 LOOKING FARTHER FORWARD

-OUR RESEARCH
+OUR WORK

 THINKING 'BEYOND THE EARTH'

 However, this circumspection infrequently translates across the realms of our short-term planning in socio-political theatres, material culture practices and arenas of technological proliferation — all of which collectively re-shapes our modern-day civilisations within this narrowly focused ‘age of the now’.
 We hope to challenge this short-termism, and help place long-term sustainable decision making at the forefront of deep-time stewardship planning, while ensuring documentation for more protracted legacies is committed to intergenerational memory as part of a pre-emptive, mitigation strategy that may pay off in the long-long run.
+Such audits need to occur today while records survive.

 bottom of page